 - Click on Import story.

 - Edit the post on Medium if it took in a footer or put content in the wrong place (a header into the Medium title, for example).

 Medium will automatically add an “Originally published at” note to the bottom of the post.
 It will also add a

 rel="canonical" link to the page pointing to your original post, making it so parsers know to get the post from your website when they are looking for the canonical version.

-Medium has released a plugin for Wordpress that will syndicate a post on your blog, to Medium, when publishing.
+Medium has released a plugin for WordPress that will syndicate a post on your self-hosted blog, to Medium, when publishing.
 It does not update the version on Medium if you make changes on your blog.

 Request entered on the plugin support page to include rel="syndication" and "class="u-syndication" on the link added on your self-hosted post back to Medium.